evolbioinfo/booster-web/README.md

   * type="[galaxy|local]"
   * galaxykey="[galaxy api key]"
   * galaxyurl="[url of the galaxy server: http(s)://ip:port]"
+  * galaxyboosterid="[name of the booster tool on galaxy]" (The specfic id of the tool having the given name is automatically searched on the galaxy server.
+If several tools are returned, then it takes the last one)
   * queuesize=[size of job queue]
   * nbrunners=[number of parallel local runners]
   * jobthreads=[number of threads per local job]